janaSunrise/Plant-disease-detection/README.md

 And, you're good to go.
 You can execute any commands, or scripts and test them.

+## Project structure

+This project is structured as follows,

+- `notebooks` contains notebooks for training the model with proper explanations.
+- `models` contains the trained models and the output categories in a JSON file.

 ## Contributing

 Contributions, issues and feature requests are welcome.
 After cloning & setting up project locally, you